-Operating losses increased to \$8.1 million in 2013 from \$4.4 million last year.
-In 2013 we incurred charges in cost of sales totaling \$2.8 million for inventoried costs in excess of estimated realizable value for our global asset tracking product line.
-This inventory write-down related to global tracking products that were being manufactured in fiscal 2013 for anticipated contracts with the U.S. government for which the probability of contract award has diminished.
+Operating losses increased to \$8.1 million in 2013 from \$4.4 million in 2012.
+In 2013 we incurred charges to cost of sales totaling \$2.8 million for inventoried costs in excess of estimated realizable value for our global asset tracking product line, as described above.
 The increase in operating losses in 2013 was also caused by cost growth on a development contract for a data link system.